TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendRouting/Index.rst

     * Definitions for routes provided by EXT:backend
     * Contains all "regular" routes for entry points
     *
-    * Please note that this setup is preliminary until all core use-cases are set up here.
+    * Please note that this setup is preliminary until all Core use-cases are set up here.
     * Especially some more properties regarding modules will be added until TYPO3 CMS 7 LTS, and might change.
     *
     * Currently the "access" property is only used so no token creation + validation is made,